Microsoft/azure-docs.hu-hu/articles/virtual-machines/extensions/diagnostics-linux.md

 # Get the VM object
 $vm = Get-AzVM -Name $vmName -ResourceGroupName $VMresourceGroup

-# Enable System Assigned Identity on an existing VM
+# Enable system-assigned identity on an existing VM
 Update-AzVM -ResourceGroupName $VMresourceGroup -VM $vm -IdentityType SystemAssigned

-# Get the public settings template from GitHub and update the templated values for storage account and resource ID
+# Get the public settings template from GitHub and update the templated values for the storage account and resource ID
 $publicSettings = (Invoke-WebRequest -Uri https://raw.githubusercontent.com/Azure/azure-linux-extensions/master/Diagnostic/tests/lad_2_3_compatible_portal_pub_settings.json).Content
 $publicSettings = $publicSettings.Replace('__DIAGNOSTIC_STORAGE_ACCOUNT__', $storageAccountName)
 $publicSettings = $publicSettings.Replace('__VM_RESOURCE_ID__', $vm.Id)

-# If you have your own customized public settings, you can inline those rather than using the template above: $publicSettings = '{"ladCfg":  { ... },}'
+# If you have your own customized public settings, you can inline those rather than using the preceding template: $publicSettings = '{"ladCfg":  { ... },}'

 # Generate a SAS token for the agent to use to authenticate with the storage account
 $sasToken = New-AzStorageAccountSASToken -Service Blob,Table -ResourceType Service,Container,Object -Permission "racwdlup" -Context (Get-AzStorageAccount -ResourceGroupName $storageAccountResourceGroup -AccountName $storageAccountName).Context -ExpiryTime $([System.DateTime]::Now.AddYears(10))